Computer vision may not be as complicated as you might think. You could’ve used computer vision in scanning any barcode with your smartphone?

 Driverless cars without computer vision are a pizza without a base– impossible.

 Computer vision allows automated cars to function as safe moving entities on the roads.
-If not for computer vision, a self-driving car can be a nightmare to the fellow commuters and the driver itself.
+If not for computer vision, a self-driving car can be a nightmare to fellow commuters and the passengers themselves.

 Computer vision enables autonomous cars to analyze traffic conditions in real-time.
 That provisions for sensible braking and acceleration while in motion.

-A properly trained CNN along with a fully developed Artificial Intelligence is the imperative prerequisite for a level 5 fully autonomous car–which will need ZERO human supervision while traveling.
+A properly trained CNN along with a fully developed Artificial Intelligence is the imperative prerequisite for a level 5 fully autonomous car.
+Interestingly, level 5 won’t need any human supervision while driving.
+That’s the milestone the autonomous industry is aiming for.

 Driver Analysis and Accident Prevention